box/developer.box.com/guides/file-requests/template.md

 ---
 # Create a template File Request

-Currently, the File Request API only allows the creation of new file requests To create a new file request via the API, a template file request will need be created on any folder in your Box account via the Box web app.
+Currently, the API only allows the creation of new file requests by copying an existing file request associated to another folder.
+Please check our below guide on creating a template folder with a template file request.

 ## 1. Template folder